etgins/etgins/README.md

 ## Hi there! 👋

-👨‍🎓 I'm a final semester Electrical Engineering student at Technion - Israel Institute of Technology,
+👨‍🎓 BSc in Electrical Engineering student at Technion - Israel Institute of Technology,
 🤖 Specializing in Machine Learning, Signal and Image Processing and Power Systems and Renewable Energy,
 🌐 AND MOST IMPORTANTLY - I'm incredibly passionate about using engineering to improve lives and make a positive impact.